 At the beginning of each year we make predictions for the upcoming year.
 Here are our predictions for this year (2020) along with links to earlier years.

 Here are some observations about civilization at the end of 2015.

 Here are other discussion groups within the Boulder library system.

 Here are the results of a quick survey of the attendees about their news sources.

-Here are some suggestions from Mark Rochkind about the dangers of opening email.
+Here are some suggestions from Marc Rochkind about the dangers of opening email.

 And finally, here are some suggestions for addressing problems with your computer.